wptrainingteam/learn-wp-content/developer-learning-pathway/07-introduction-to-wordpress-blocks/02-scaffolding-a-new-block.md

 ## Additional Resources

 To learn more about the `create-block` tool, as well as all the different options it offers, check out the [package reference](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-create-block/) for `create-block` in the Block Editor Handbook

+## YouTube chapters

+0:00 Introduction
+0:23 What is create-block?
+1:08 Why a plugin?
+1:44 What are we building?
+2:25 Using Create Block
+4:14 The scaffolded plugin
+7:51 The `src` directory
+9:57 The `build` directory
+11:09 Additional Resources